Visualization and Monitoring¶

 - Battery monitoring: Because running OpenAPS requires frequent communication with your pump, your pump battery tends to drain more quickly than you’d experience when not looping.
 Some users have had good experiences with Energizer Ultimate Lithium AAA batteries (getting ~1.5weeks) rather than alkaline batteries (getting ~2-3 days).
 Regardless of whether you use alkaline or lithium, you may want to consider a Nightscout alarm to alert you to when the battery is running low.
 You can do this by setting (in your Nightscout config vars)

-PUMP_FIELDSso that voltage is displayed on your Nightscout site.
-The 1.39 voltage warning will give you many hours (reportedly ~8+) heads up that you will need to change your battery.
-If you don’t change the battery in time and end up with a “low battery” warning on the pump, the pump will still function, but RF communications will be turned off and you will not be able to loop until you put a new battery in.
+PUMP_FIELDSsetting so that voltage is displayed on your Nightscout site.
+The voltage warning will give you many hours (reportedly ~8+ for lithium and ~6+ for alkaline) heads up that you will need to change your battery.
+Note: If you don’t change the battery in time and end up with a “low battery” warning on the pump, the pump will still function, but RF communications will be turned off and you will not be able to loop until you put a new battery in.

 Your NIGHTSCOUT site is now all set-up.
 Congrats!

 Switching from API_SECRET to token based authentication for your rig¶

 You can secure your Nightscout and CGM data with token based authentication.
 This requires Nightscout 0.9 (Grilled Cheese) and oref0 0.5.0 or later.